 And it's all close enough to make a great day trip from Phoenix.

-The Arboretum was founded by Colonel William Boyce Thompson, a mining engineer, financier, and philanthropist.
+The Boyce Thompson Arboretum was founded by natural resource developer and philanthropist Colonel William Boyce Thompson.

 One of his ventures was Magma Mine in Superior.
-He built a home, Picket Post, in Cook National Forest in the Arizona Hills, and shortly thereafter purchased over four hundred acres of land around the property.
+He built a home, Picket Post, in the Arizona hills, and shortly thereafter purchased over 400 acres of land around the property.
 He selected Franklin J. Cider of the University of Arizona to establish an arboretum on a portion of that land in the 1920s.
-Its initial mission was to study the plants of the desert and make the results available to the public.
+Its initial mission was to study the plants of the desert and to make the results available to the public.

-The Arboretum merged with the University of Arizona in 1965 and is now in the College of Agriculture and Life Sciences.
-It became part of the Arizona State Park system in 1976.
+The arboretum entered into an agreement with the University of Arizona in the 1960s.
+It became part of the Arizona State Parks system in 1976.

-Tip: On a hot day, you may want to make the high trail the first thing you visit in the Arboretum before the heat of the day makes the incline more difficult and the open parts of the trail sweat-inducing.
+Tip: On a hot day, you may want to hike the High Trail and the Steep Trail first thing in the morning, before the heat makes the climb more difficult and less comfortable.

-Areas within the Arboretum contain gardens with a specialized focus.
-These areas aren't specifically sectioned off but rather flow from one to the other as you walk the trail.
+The arboretum is home to numerous gardens.
+These areas aren't specifically sectioned off but rather flow from one to the next as you walk the trail.

-The Taylor Family Legume Garden contains mesquite, peanuts, beans, ironwood, and the Arizona Palo Verde, Arizona's state tree, which is ablaze with yellow flowers in April.
+The Taylor Family Desert Legume Garden contains mesquite, peanuts, beans, ironwood, and the palo verde, Arizona's state tree, which is ablaze with yellow flowers in April.

 The water-efficient residential theme plots in the Demonstration Garden show ways to live in harmony with the desert by choosing appropriate plant species.